PatGendre/oai-openedition/docs/source/qdc.rst

 .. note :: Only covers a small part of journal issues.

-Elements ``dcterms:bibliographicalCitation.issue`` and ``dcterms:bibliographicalCitation.volume`` provides the issue number ans the volume number.
+Elements ``dcterms:bibliographicalCitation.issue`` and ``dcterms:bibliographicalCitation.volume`` provide the issue number and the volume number.

 **Example with issue only:** http://oai.openedition.org/?verb=GetRecord&identifier=oai:revues.org:beo/787&metadataPrefix=qdc